 Open in full page

-The Schedule page allows you to manage experiments in Invert.
+The Experiments page allows you to manage experiments in Invert.
 From here, you can review past and ongoing experiments, presented in either list or calendar view.
 Create a new experiment as necessary or navigate to a given experiment details page for a close-up view on a specific experiment.

 Creating a New Experiment

 To create a new experiment, simply click the "New Experiment" button.
 This action will direct you to the 'New Experiment' view, where you can enter the experiment name and edit experiment properties, such as status, start date, end date, and more, as needed.
 Navigate to the Runs tab to create runs you wish to associate with the new experiment.
-Once you've filled in the necessary details, the newly created experiment will appear in the experiment list on the Schedule page.
+Once you've filled in the necessary details, the newly created experiment will appear in the experiment list on the Experiments page.

 Experiment list

-The experiment list on the Schedule page gives you an overview of all your experiments whether past, ongoing or future experiments.
+The experiment list on the Experiments page gives you an overview of all your experiments whether past, ongoing or future experiments.
 Navigate through the list and apply filters to narrow down the view based on experiment status, start date, or end date.

 The calendar view provides a visual representation of your experiments, allowing you to see them in a calendar format.
 Use the arrow buttons for quick navigation.